MinhHamHoc/Go_Backend_Base/README.md

     6. Config: Keep all your configuration things here like, fetching variable from .env file, or even DB config can be place here

-    7. Constant: Keep all constant here, can also categories them in separate file

-    8. Ultilities: Keep commonly used function here like capitalising first letter, etc
+    7. Ultilities: Keep commonly used function here like capitalising first letter, etc